Towerhint/is310-final-project/Doc/README.md

 -	Continue with the study of TOP

 April 18 – May 1
--	To integrate the demos with the research project
+-	To integrate the demos with the research report
 -	To provide a tool to help people to access information using computing

 May 1 – May 10
 -	To work on the presentation
 -	To work on the final project submission